-- Country Approval: The EU must recognize a country as eligible to ship a particular animal or animal product to the EU based on its animal health status and the guarantees these countries have provided in the area of food safety, including residue controls.
+Country Approval: The EU must recognize a country as eligible to ship a particular animal or animal product to the EU based on its animal health status and the guarantees these countries have provided in the area of food safety, including residue controls.
 The United States is approved by the EU for a wide range of products.
-These approvals and related restrictions are reflected in the lists published in three EU regulations. - Commission Implementing Regulation (EU) 2021/404 of 24 March 2021 outlines the list of third countries, territories or zones thereof from which the entry into the Union of animals, germinal products and products of animal origin is permitted in accordance with Regulation (EU) 2016/429 of the European Parliament and the Council: Restrictions currently apply to the export of poultry products from several areas in the United States.
+These approvals and related restrictions are reflected in the lists published in three EU regulations.

-These restrictions are frequently updated based on the development of the animal health status in the affected areas.

-- Commission Implementing Regulation (EU) 2021/405 outlines the list of third countries or regions thereof authorized for the entry into the Union of certain animals and goods intended for human consumption: Shellfish is restricted from all U.S. states except Washington State and Massachusetts. - Commission Decision 2011/163/EU of 16 March 2011 on the approval of plans submitted by third countries in accordance with Article 29 of Council Directive 96/23/EC: U.S. lamb and mutton are currently not eligible for export to the EU.
+- Commission Implementing Regulation (EU) 2021/404 of 24 March 2021 outlines the list of third countries, territories or zones thereof from which the entry into the Union of animals, germinal products and products of animal origin is permitted in accordance with Regulation (EU) 2016/429 of the European Parliament and the Council: Restrictions currently apply to the export of poultry products from several areas in the United States.
+These restrictions are frequently updated based on the development of the animal health status in the affected areas. - Commission Implementing Regulation (EU) 2021/405 outlines the list of third countries or regions thereof authorized for the entry into the Union of certain animals and goods intended for human consumption: Shellfish is restricted from all U.S. states except Washington State and Massachusetts.
+The list of third countries with approved control plans for pharmacologically active substances, pesticides, and contaminants in certain food-producing animals and products of animal origin intended for human consumption is now integrated in Annex I of Commission Implementing Regulation (EU) 2021/405, and Commission Decision 2011/163/EU is no longer in force.
+U.S. lamb and mutton are currently not eligible for export to the EU.
 In the absence of an approved U.S. residue plan for horsemeat, the United States has effectively been restricted from exporting horsemeat to the EU since 2011.
-In 2021, the United States was also delisted by the EU for the export of casings.
-At the time of writing this report, the re-listing process for casings had not been finalized. - Establishment Approval: The EU requires lists of approved establishments based on submissions from U.S. Government agencies.
+In 2021, the United States was delisted by the EU for the export of casings but was relisted in March 2023.

+- Establishment Approval: The EU requires lists of approved establishments based on submissions from U.S. Government agencies.
 Only those products processed at approved establishments may enter the EU.
 The up-to-date lists of eligible third country establishments are available from: https://webgate.ec.europa.eu/tracesnt/directory/publication/establishment/index#!/search.
-The U.S. agencies involved in listing are the Food Safety and Inspection Service (FSIS), the Animal and Plant Health Inspection Service (APHIS), and the Food and Drug Administration (FDA).
+The U.S. agencies involved in listing are the Food Safety and Inspection Service (FSIS), the Animal and Plant Health Inspection Service (APHIS) and the Food and Drug Administration (FDA).
 Approved establishments may be subject to EU inspection. - Product Certification: Animal or public health certificates based on the model certificates published by the European Union in Commission Implementing Regulation (EU) 2020/2235 and signed by U.S. officials must accompany all shipments.
 The U.S. certifying agency will cross out or delete any statements in the model certificate that are not applicable.